markmurimi/news-high/README.md

 * Load GitHub on your browser.
 * Search for my github repo on the News Highlights App or simply click this link to the repo [link](https://github.com/markmurimi/news-high).
 * Git clone my repo to your desired project folder.
-* Open th terminal and type in the following commands.
+* Open the terminal and type in the following commands.
 * $ cd news-high.
 * $ python3.6 -m venv virtual (install virtual environment).
 * $ source virtual/bin/activate.